minekube/connect/.web/docs/games/hosting/kubernetes/levels.md

 ## Getting Started

 To get started, choose the management level that's right for you.
-We recommend starting with Level 4 if you're new to Kubernetes or want a simple and easy way to set up a cluster.
-If you want more control over your cluster, consider Level 2 or Level 3.
+We recommend starting with Level 4 or 3 if you're new to Kubernetes or want a simple and easy way to set up a cluster.
+If you want more control over your cluster, consider Level 2 or Level 1.

 Once you've chosen your management level, follow the instructions on the corresponding level guide page to get started.
-If you have any questions or need help, don't hesitate to contact us.
+If you have any questions or need help, don't hesitate to contact us on [Discord](https://minekube.com/discord).